 James C. Capretta

-James C. Capretta is a resident fellow and holds the Milton Friedman Chair at the American Enterprise Institute (AEI), where he studies health care, entitlement, and US budgetary policy, as well as global trends in aging, health, and retirement programs.
+James C. Capretta is a resident fellow and holds the Milton Friedman Chair at the American Enterprise Institute (AEI), where he studies health care, entitlement, and US budget policy, as well as global trends in aging, health, and retirement programs.

-Mr. Capretta spent more than 16 years in public service before joining AEI.
+He spent more than 16 years in public service before joining AEI.
 As an associate director at the White House’s Office of Management and Budget from 2001 to 2004, he was responsible for all health care, Social Security, welfare, and labor and education issues.
 Earlier, he served as a senior health policy analyst at the US Senate Budget Committee and at the US House Committee on Ways and Means.
-From 2006 to 2016, Mr. Capretta was a fellow, and later a senior fellow, at the Ethics and Public Policy Center.
+From 2006 to 2016, Mr. Capretta was a fellow, and later a senior fellow, at the Ethics & Public Policy Center.

-Mr. Capretta has an M.A. in public policy studies from Duke University and a B.A. in government from the University of Notre Dame.
+Mr. Capretta has an MA in public policy studies from Duke University and a BA in government from the University of Notre Dame.